rlankhorst/zip-recipes/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+4.4.2.1 Bug fixes and improvements for WP 4.4

+* Better: Works better with Wordpress 4.4
+* Better: Lots of infrastructure improvements and minor bug fixes
+* Fixed: Prevent Google from indexing Zip Recipes code and complaining
+* Fixed: Removed author recipe rating feature (it no longer makes sense and had an issue that makes Google angry)

 4.3.1.2 Bug fixes and preparation for WP4.3

 * Fixed an issue that made plugin updates not work properly